 I’m sure many of you are thinking it’s time to detox after the holidays.
 But did you know that lemons help the body detox naturally?
 There’s no reason to spend money on costly cleanses.
 All you need is water and the juice.

 Drink water and lemon to body detox naturally

 Sip a warm glass of water with lemon every morning.
 This helps purify your blood and detoxes your body.
 The juice has also been known to relieve a headache, lower blood pressure, freshen breath, reduce asthma symptoms, aid digestion, and reduce respiratory phlegm.
 Lemons also help prevent arthritis, rheumatism, throat infections, gum disease, and kidney stones.
 If you want a little extra zing in your lemon water, add a bit of fresh ginger and honey.

 Make sure to eat a little bit of the white pith of a lemon or other citrus fruits because they contain powerful bioflavonoids, that are anti-aging and health-enhancing.
 The bioflavonoid levels are highest when citrus fruit is picked fresh and ripe.
 Shred the white pith into lemon zest and use it to flavor dishes such as desserts, meat, fish, or salads.

 A brief world history of lemons

-When I visited Sorrento and the Amalfi Coast in 2014, lemon trees were growing everywhere.
-Italians have been eating and using them since Roman times to flavor their food and desserts, make perfume, use as natural household products, and for medicinal purposes.
+When I visited Sorrento and the Amalfi Coast lemon trees were growing everywhere.
+Italians have been eating and using them since Roman times to flavor their food and desserts, make perfume, use them as natural household products, and for medicinal purposes.
 The Sfusato lemon of Sorrento and the Amalfi Coast is unique to Italy.
 It originated in the Himalayas where Lamas used it for therapeutic purposes.

 Citrus crops were first cultivated in China about 4,000 years ago.
 The Chinese became masters of growing citrus and introduced it to India.
 Arab traders brought citrus trees to the Middle East and the Mediterranean as early as 310 BC.